 We welcome our alumni, retirees, and friends to continue to build relationships with us.
 Your expertise and support provide students with the confidence and connections to succeed within our program and beyond.
 Whether you share professional experiences with a class, establish a scholarship, or facilitate a partnership—our program is eager to connect you with students and faculty engaged in innovative research and study related to the field.
 Contact us to share your story and learn about program news and events.

-Learn more about what sets our program apart, or if you’re ready, apply now.
+Learn more about what sets our program apart, view our athletic training program brochure, or if you’re ready, apply now.

 800-382-8540 and 765-289-1241